Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the procedural steps and legal requirements for preparing trial bundles in civil litigation.
-Focus your revision on:
+For SQE1, you are required to understand the procedural steps and legal requirements for preparing trial bundles in civil litigation, with a focus on the following syllabus points:

 - the purpose and function of trial bundles in the trial process